 Plantingtree.com was kind enough to prune my hydrangeas before sending them out to me.
 Each type of hydrangea needs to be pruned slightly differently for best results.

 For a fuller plant, prune back after the flowers bloom, usually in late summer.
 This can vary based on the type of hydrangeas you have and where you live.
-If you aren’t sure, contact a local gardener or supplier of hydrangeas to find out when it is best to prune back your plants.

 Fertilizing Hydrangeas

-You can fertilize your hydrangeas using a slow release type fertilizer right before the plants start to flower.
+You can fertilize your hydrangeas using a slow-release type fertilizer right before the plants start to flower.
 For best results, fertilize once in the spring and once in the early summer for plenty of blooms.

 Changing the Color of Hydrangeas

 Did you know that you could change the color of flowers on certain hydrangea plants?
-All you need to do is change the pH level of the soil its planted in.
+All you need to do is change the pH level of the soil it’s planted in.

-High pH in soil can cause the flowers to bloom pink.
+High pH in the soil can cause the flowers to bloom pink.
 Low pH in the soil can cause the flowers to bloom blue.
 With some trial and error, you can control what type of color you want your hydrangeas to bloom!

 How to Plant Hydrangeas